Googling “Wedding Photographer” is overwhelming. You’ll find websites for local studios, sketchy ads, and pages and pages of listings on The Knot.

 When a bride inquires with me, I send an email to get the conversation started.
 The email has two parts:

-If, after this first contact, you feel informed and feel that the photographer genuinely wants to know more about you, they might be a great fit!
+If, after this first contact, you feel informed and feel that the photographer genuinely wants to know more about you, than they might be a great fit!
 Check out their blog and social media posts to see how they talk about their couples.
 Do they excitedly share details from a wedding and tell real stories about the couple in the photos?
 That’s also a good sign!

 If you love a photographer’s style + personality + experience + pricing + they understand your vision for your wedding, BUT they haven’t worked at your venue before, that is NOT a deal breaker!
 It usually doesn’t matter at all if a photographer has been to your venue.